Grand Faw Port: Construction

 The breakwaters of the port have already been completed costing over 1 billion dollars, they became the world's longest at 14.523 km.
 The breakwaters were constructed by Daewoo Engineering & Construction Co.
-Ltd (South Korea), GCPI (Iraq) and TECHNITAL (Italy) in Basra, Iraq on 2 April 2020 as recognized by Guinness world record.
+Ltd (South Korea), GCPI (Iraq) and TECHNITAL (Italy) in Basra, Iraq on 2 April 2020 as recognized by the Guinness World Records.

-Construction on the first sections of the main berth has begun, as well as roads, and a tunnel to connect it to Um-Qasr port across the Khor-Al-Zubair waterway.
+Construction of the initial five berths, as well as roads, and a tunnel to connect it to Um-Qasr port across the Khor-Al-Zubair waterway began.

+In April 2024, during a visit to Baghdad by Turkish President Recep Tayyip Erdogan, a quadrilateral memorandum of understanding regarding cooperation in the Iraq Development Road project was signed between Iraq, Türkiye, Qatar, and the UAE, inked by the transportation ministers from each country.
+The 1,200-kilometer project with railway and highways which will connect the Great Faw Port, aimed to be the largest port in the Middle East.
+It is planned to be completed by 2025 to the Turkish border at an expected cost of $17 billion.

+On 7 November 2024, a handover ceremony was held at the site of the Grand Faw Port, where the Prime Minister Mohammed Shia' Al Sudani announced the completion of the construction of the five initial berths, concluding the first phase of the construction of the planned 100 berths.